 Additionally, two panel discussions will address important issues in the evolving landscape of M&S: “MS&V Applications in Healthcare Training and Clinical Care” and “M&S-focused curricula and credentialing programs supporting Industry Needs”, with the latter session focusing on the urgent national need to rapidly grow a professional, broadly experienced MS&V workforce to supply industry and healthcare demand for skilled staff.

-An example of the content to be presented: our NVIDIA keynote, an expert in Deep Learning and Artificial Intelligence, will address aspects of these disciplines and how they are, and can be applied to prevent disease, build smart cities, & improve smart manufacturing.
+An example of the content presented: the NVIDIA keynote, an expert in Deep Learning and Artificial Intelligence, addressed aspects of these disciplines and how they are, and can be applied to prevent disease, build smart cities, & improve smart manufacturing.